-Two serial port cables are provided with the system board.
-Connect a serial port cable to connector J5 on the system board for COM 1 primary serial port.
-Connect the other serial port cable to connector J3 for COM 2 secondary serial port.
-Make sure the colored stripes on the ribbon cables are aligned with pins 1 of connectors J5 and J3.
+Two serial port cables, mounted on a card-edge bracket, are provided with the system board.
+Connect one serial port cable to connector J5 for COM 1 primary serial port and the other serial port cable to connector J3 for COM 2 secondary serial port.
+Make sure the colored stripes on the ribbon cables are aligned with pin 1 of connectors J5 and J3.
 Mount the card-edge bracket to the system chassis.